 Privileges, such as time on electronics or outings, are earned, instilling purpose and responsibility in the boys.
 Residents can also participate in different recreation therapy programs, in which they can dedicate time to art, sports, music, and more.
 Some ranches for troubled youth even have equine therapy programs.
 Alternative schools for boys also provide the chance for teens to earn credits and get back on track toward earning a high school diploma.
 In short, the elimination of distractions allows boys to focus solely on self-improvement.

 In the later stages of emotional and behavioral recovery in the home, familial involvement in the process is beneficial.
 Before a teen returns home, family therapy sessions are often recommended to ensure as smooth a transition as possible.
 Additionally, while the teen spends time in the group home, parents are given time to recuperate and learn new strategies to help their teen cope upon returning home.

 During the weeks or months spent in a boys’ home, your son will be given a fresh start in a nurturing and supportive environment.
 He will be wholly removed from the environmental influences which initially sparked his problematic behavior.
 In this safe environment, he will be able to refocus on academic pursuits and productive activities while learning healthy coping mechanisms for anger, frustration, and other challenging emotions.
 By giving your child space and time to work through his issues and rebuild his self-image, you are clearing the path for future success.

-Placing a boy in the temporary care of an all-boys therapeutic school, home, or a ranch for troubled teens is not easy for any parent.
-Still, short-term placement in an alternative school for boys is more than worth the long-term benefits.
-Placing your son in a boys’ home is an act of parental love above all else.
+Placing a boy in the temporary care of a boys home, is not easy for any parent.
+Still, short-term placement in an alternative school for boys is more than worth the long-term benefits to the boy.
+Placing your son in a boys home is an act of parental love above all else.